Kimbsy/y-combinator-animation/script.md

 <!-- ;; @TODO: this need slides, they're impactful statements, maybe conclusion??? -->

-I hope this has been interesting!
-I've really enjoyed exploring this subject and trying to present it in a way that makes it approachable.

-What have we covered?
+Wow, okay so that was a lot, let's recap on what we've covered.

 - self application
 - infinite evaluation loops
 - delayed evaluation
 - non-recursive recursive functions

+I hope this has been interesting!
+I've really enjoyed exploring this subject and trying to present it in a way that makes it approachable.

 For me the fact that we can implement recursion in an environment that doesn't have it says something really fundamental about recursion itself.
 It's almost like recursion already exists everywhere as some kind of universal truth and it just takes us shuffling some functions around in weird ways to reveal it.